3 January, 2024

 We plan to welcome participants at the University of Texas, Austin, on the afternoon of Sunday, June 9; start the school on the morning of Monday, June 10; and conclude on Sunday, June 16 at lunchtime.
 We will have the opportunity to cover for the travel and subsistence expenses of approx. 45 students and postdocs currently affiliated with U.S. Universities and National Laboratories.

-The school is sponsored by the U.S. National Science Foundation (NSF), Office of Advanced Cyberinfrastructure (OAC) and Division of Materials Research (DMR) under award 2103991, and by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award DE-SC0020129.
-Computational resources and technical support will be provided by TACC.
+The school is sponsored by the U.S. National Science Foundation (NSF), Office of Advanced Cyberinfrastructure (OAC) and Division of Materials Research (DMR) under award 2103991, by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES) under Award DE-SC0020129, by the Texas Advanced Computing Center (TACC), and by the Oden Institute for Computational Engineering and Sciences.

 We look forward to welcoming you to Austin!